nancheng58/SSL4SR/README.md

 Besides, we provide the slurm execute script in each baseline folder.

-More details abbout slurm usage can be found on this link: https://slurm.schedmd.com/documentation.html
+More details about slurm usage can be found on this link: https://slurm.schedmd.com/documentation.html

 *[Note: please modify  "conda activate envname" to your environment]*